Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- When it comes to the over/under, the Tigers and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the total, the Tigers and their opponents are 6-4-0 in their previous 10 games.

+- The Tigers' previous 10 matchups have not had a spread posted by sportsbooks.

 Tigers Betting Records & Stats